joelhawksley/identity/components/slides.md

 ^ S So that when we pass in our component,

-^ S it calls our component's #html method
+^ S it calls our component's #html instance method

 ^ So let's run our test again.